guardian/dotcom-rendering/README.md

 If you're new to JavaScript projects, if you're trying to integrate with other applications or if you prefer to take things slow, we also have a more [detailed setup guide](docs/contributing/detailed-setup-guide.md).

+### Note on rebasing
+The dotcom-rendering github account is set up to enforce rebasement on the `master` branch before merging.
+If you are working on a feature branch and plan to make a PR, please avoid merging from `master` during your work and, instead, always rebase on `master`.
+The reason is that if you simply merge from `master`, then when the time to rebase on master comes any conflicts you may have had to correct will show up again thereby duplicating your efforts.

 ### Feedback

 After completing this setup guide, we would greatly appreciate it if you could complete our [dotcom-rendering setup